 October 2013 Update: It seems that Motorola* has expressed interest in the Phonebloks concepts, and met with Hakkens to discuss the parties' "common vision."
 I'm not sure how collaborative the effort will be...in terms of profit sharing...but Motorola's Project Ara, an effort to develop a free, open hardware platform for modular smartphone creation, is currently in the works under a battle cry of transparency and goodwill towards fellow man.

 Motorola says it wants to "do for hardware what the Android platform has done for software: create a vibrant third-party developer ecosystem, lower the barriers to entry, increase the pace of innovation, and substantially compress development timelines."
 Their Phoneblok-esque device will consist of an endoskeleton and modules, and in the coming months Project Ara's cellular baby will be seeking input from the Phonebloks community, as well as volunteers to test drive the technology.
 See photos and read more about it here.

-*February 2014 Update: Obviously Motorola has been bought by Google, and Google is continuing with Project Ara.
-They are planning to develop their as-yet-unnamed Phonebloks modules with magnets, so that DIY mobile phones and replacement parts simply snap together and pull apart tool-free.
+*February 2014 Update: Obviously Motorola was bought (and then sold) by Google.
+But Google did retain Motorola's Advanced Technology and Products (ATAP) group, and is continuing with ATAP's Project Ara.
+Google plans to develop their as-yet-unnamed Phonebloks modules with magnets so that DIY mobile phones and replacement parts simply snap together and pull apart tool-free.
 A loose anticipated release date is 2015.